BlasBenito/myWebsite/content/post/03_shared_folder_in_cluster/index.markdown

 title: "Setup of a Shared Folder in a Home Cluster"
 author: ''
 date: "2021-01-03"
-slug: shared-folder-Beowulf Cluster
+slug: shared-folder-cluster
 categories: []
-tags: [Beowulf Cluster]
+tags:
+- Beowulf Cluster
 subtitle: ''
 summary: 'Notes on how to configure a shared folder for a beowulf home cluster'
 authors: [admin]